amihajlovic/telegraf/plugins/inputs/postgresql_extensible/README.md

   # because the databases variable was set to ['postgres', 'pgbench' ] and the
   # withdbname was true.
   # Be careful that if the withdbname is set to false you don't have to define
-  # the where clause (aka with the dbname)
+  # the where clause (aka with the dbname).
   #
-  # the tagvalue field is used to define custom tags (separated by comas).
+  # The tagvalue field is used to define custom tags (separated by comas).
   # the query is expected to return columns which match the names of the
   # defined tags.
 The values in these columns must be of a string-type,
   # a number-type or a blob-type.
+  #
+  # Timestamp field is used to define custom timestamp column.
+  # It is used to backdate metrics you have collected in the database
+  # (eg. quering log table with timestamp column).
   #
   # Structure :
   # [[inputs.postgresql_extensible.query]]